nicktobey/nicktobey.github.io/update-1.md

 O.opponent = X
 ```

-There is no builtin way to dictate turn order, since not all games settle for something as simple as “clockwise around the table.”
-We will handle turn order by having each player pass the baton to the player listed as their opponent.
-(We’ll get to that in a bit.)
+There is no builtin way to dictate turn order, since not all games settle for something as simple as Â“clockwise around the table.Â” We will handle turn order by having each player pass the baton to the player listed as their opponent.
+(WeÂ’ll get to that in a bit.)

 The main building block of the game is the Piece, an object that represents a manipulatable part of the game, such as a card or space on a board.
 Any options that a player can choose are granted by pieces in play.
 Actions that should always be available or variables that are always present are owned by Pieces that are created at the start of the game and cannot be removed.
 For our game of Tic Tac Toe, each space on the grid is its own Piece.
 Since the behavior of each grid space is effectively the same, we can subclass the Piece class.
 Below is the entire class definition: